 You can easily share your photos with anyone using a simple link but Google Photos offers no option for you to embed an existing image into a website.
 That is, if you have already uploaded an image onto Google Photos, you can’t directly embed it into your website through Google Photos.

 Google Photos as an Image Host

 Embed Google Photos is a new web app that, as the name suggests, makes it extremely easy for you to pick any image hosted on Google Photos and place it on a web page using simple HTML code.

 - Go to photos.google.com and open any image that you wish to embed in your website.

-- Tap the Share Icon (video tutorial) and then choose Get Link to generate a shareable link for that image.
+- Tap the Share Icon (video tutorial) and then click the Get Link button to generate a shareable link of that image.

-- Go to j.mp/EmbedGooglePhotos, paste that link and it will instantly generate the embed code for that picture.
+- Go to j.mp/EmbedGooglePhotos, paste that link and it will instantly generate the embed code for your selected picture.

 Embed Google Photos – How it works?

-When you share a single photo via a link inside Google Photos, it creates an unlisted link that is accessible to anyone including those who are not logged into their Google Accounts.
-Internally, the app downloads the page behind this link and extracts the Open Graph tags to determine the direct link of the image and the underlying photo album.
+When you share any single photo in Google Photos, it creates an unlisted link that is accessible to anyone including those who are not logged into their Google Accounts.
+Internally, the embed app downloads the page behind this link and extracts the Open Graph tags to determine the direct link of the image and the underlying photo album.

 Also see: Google Photos – The Good Parts